tektoncd/website/content/en/docs/Getting-started/pipelines.md

 The output confirms that the cluster was deleted:

 <pre>
-🔥  Deleting "minikube" in docker ...
+🔥  Deleting "minikube" in qemu2 ...
-🔥  Deleting container "minikube" ...
-🔥  Removing /home/user/.minikube/machines/minikube ...
 💀  Removed all traces of the "minikube" cluster.
 </pre>